- Total newbie, wanting to "make the switch to raw."

 13. Fail to plan.
 Plan to fail.
 It's true.
 Planning is key.
 If your meals are no longer going to arrive through your car window or come out of a box, you're going to have to prepare them.
 How complicated you want them to be is entirely up to you (see #12).
 The good news?
 Lots of fruits and vegetables come in their own wrappers.
 Wash.
 Peel.
 Eat.
 How simple is that?

 14. You do not need to break the bank in order to eat healthy food.
-Chances are, your shopping cart was filled with nothing but empty calories before and that is just a waste of money, plain and simple.
+Chances are, your empty calories before and that is just a waste of money, plain and simple.

 Shop the farmers markets.
 You'll find fresh-picked produce with far less pesticides than commercial grown and I betchya it's at least 10% cheaper than what you'll pay in the grocery store.
 It's a shame the hoops the FDA makes farmers jump through in order to get Certified Organic, but you'll find that many are uncertified organic if you just ask.